flexxui/flexx/docs/guide/patterns.rst

 If you want to be able to publish your app to the web as a static page, you will need to base it completely on JsComponents.

-For web apps that serve many users and/or is a long-running process, it can also be recommended to use Flexx to build the JS-only front-end, and implement the back-end using a classic http framework (such as aiohttp, flask, etc.).
+For web apps that serve many users and/or is a long-running process, it is recommended to use Flexx to build the JS-only front-end, and implement the back-end using a classic http framework (such as aiohttp, flask, asgineer, etc.).
 The next chapter goes into detail how to do this.

 Clear separation